-In this guide we will teach you how to change the file / folder permissions and owners using a command line on Linux / Unix systems.
-There are two simple commands which you could use to accomplish this task.
-Chmod and chown.
+In this guide, we will teach you how to change file or folder permissions and owners using a command line on Linux or Unix systems.
+There are two simple commands that can be used to accomplish this task; they are Chmod and Chown.